BEE-ClimateRiskAnalysis-old/hw1/README.md

 ## Learning Objectives

 After completing Homework 1, you should be able to:
+  * complete basic programming tasks in Julia;
   * identify the source of common code errors;
   * apply basic strategies of code debugging;
   * interpret code snippets;
-  * use your knowledge of Julia to fix code errors;
+  * use your knowledge of Julia to fix code errors.
-  * rewrite code as functions for reuse.

 ## Repository Overview

 The repository consists of the following files:
 - `hw1.ipynb`: Jupyter Notebook for the homework assignment.
-Students should create code or Markdown blocks as necessary to answer questions.
-An exported PDF
+Students should create code or Markdown blocks as necessary to answer questions. **This is the only file you should need to edit.**
 - `Project.toml`: Julia environment files.
-These should just work, but feel free to add other packages as needed using the `Pkg` package manager.
+These should just work, but feel free to add other packages as needed using the `Pkg` package manager. **This is the only other file that you might end up making changes to, though you should do this using `Pkg`, not directly.**
+- `hw1.jl`: Source file for Jupyter notebook generation.
+You shouldn't need to or want to touch this; everything is in the `.ipynb` file.
 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
 - `README.md`: This file.
 You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.